Employment Record Retention and Destruction: Guidance for Employment Counsel

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss effective document retention and destruction policies for employers and employment counsel.
+This CLE course will discuss effective document retention and destruction policies for employers and employment counsel.
 The panel will also explain strategies for producing employment documents during employment litigation, including meeting e-discovery requirements.

 Best practices for proactive document management